Avoid Litigation and Protect Reputation with Workplace Harassment Training

 The situation, instead of improving, has deteriorated somewhat for victims during the past seven years; and large, wealthy organizations aren’t the only places where harassment is occurring.
 It’s everywhere.

-- In 2013, the Atlanta Board of Education approved a $190,000 payout to a female bus driver whose supervisor made lewd comments, sexual advances and tried to fire her.
+- In 2013, the Atlanta Board of Education approved a $190,000 payout to a female bus driver whose supervisor made lewd comments and sexual advances and tried to fire her.

 Workplace harassment costs victims their peace of mind and careers.
-It also damages a business’ reputation and when reported and proved, leads to financial losses.
+It also damages a business’s reputation and, when reported and proven, leads to financial losses.
 That should not be happening.

 Individually, most businesses can do little to change workplace harassment laws or pressure law enforcement.
 But they can make their employees—for whose conduct they are answerable in court— more aware and considerate through workplace harassment training.

-With more women, coming forward about discrimination than before, your business’ financial health and reputation depend on creating discrimination-free workplaces.
+With more women coming forward about discrimination than before, your business’s financial health and reputation depend on creating discrimination-free workplaces.

 Difference Workplace Harassment Training Can Make

-Employee harassment training can empower your employees with the tools they will need to make the office is a more welcome place for other workers, irrespective of their gender.
-That means more productivity, and increased profits.
+Employee harassment training can empower your employees with the tools they will need to make the office a more welcoming place for other workers, irrespective of their gender.
+That means more productivity and increased profits.

 Unless they can show that they took prompt and appropriate corrective action, employers are liable for the actions of their employees, independent contractors, and customers on their premises.